Thank you so much for your interest in MICA Student Counseling! We are now accepting applications for the next school year.

 Interns will spend 16-18 hours each week at SCC, typically completed over 3 days weekly including Monday or Tuesday evening, throughout the academic year.
 They will provide 8-9 clinical hours each week, to include intake/triage assessments, brief consultations, individual and group therapy, outreach, and crisis intervention.

 SCC staff will provide at least one hour of individual weekly supervision in addition to occasional group supervision/case consultation.
-Historically, interns have accrued 150-175 direct intervention hours during their time at SCC.
+In the past, interns have accrued 150-175 direct intervention hours during their time at SCC.

 Direct and indirect hours obtained while serving as a trainee at SCC will be aligned with clinical practicum/internship program(s) standards.